The 2020/21 winter semester will be a tough nut to crack!

 It is expected that no trips to countries outside Germany will be undertaken if the Federal Government has classified the trip as risky and it is not urgently necessary.
 As of October 1, 2020 a travel warning will automatically be issued for Corona risk areas.

 Federal government information for travelers and commuters:

-Information on the designation of international risk areas by the German Foreign Office, BMG and BMI
+Information on the designation of international risk areas by the Federal Foreign Office, BMG and BMI

 In buildings and also on campus, it is important to ensure that people have as little direct contact with each other as possible or that their contact is reduced to a minimum.
 Contact in rooms of the university, during breaks or other activities is to be kept to a minimum.
 Physical contact, such as shaking hands is to be avoided.

 Wearing a mouth and nose covering is recommended in publicly accessible areas.
 However, wearing a mask is not required in areas which cannot be accessed by the public, e.g. office spaces, if a minimum distance of 1.5 m to other people can be respected.
 The recommendation also applies to visitors, so please pass on this information.

 Teaching staff may remove the mask while teaching.